MicrosoftDocs/sql-docs/docs/relational-databases/errors-events/mssqlserver-3168-database-engine-error.md

 You can't restore a backup of a system database (**master**, **model**, or **msdb**) on a server build that differs from the build on which the backup was originally created.

 > [!NOTE]
-> Installing a servicing update like cumulative update or service pack or a GDR changes the server build number.
-Server builds are always incremental.
+> While installing a servicing update like cumulative update or service pack or a GDR changes the server build number, server builds are always incremental.

 ### Possible causes